Jump to content

 In 1973, McAllister created a 13-episode TV series.
 Developed for markets in the southwest United States, it was designed to present Biblically based counsel to teenagers who did not go to church, or who had stopped attending church.
 Two years later, he wrote and published the first of 18 youth ministry manuals.
 That same year, the first Dawson McAllister student conference, based on his Discussion Manual for Student Relationships, was held.
 Hundreds of thousands of teenagers attended these conferences over the years.
 Young worship leaders like Chris Tomlin,[2] Todd Proctor, Jeffrey Dean Smith, Joel Engle and Al Denson got their start at McAllister's conferences, along with speakers like Mark Matlock.

-In 1988, McAllister begins his ongoing partnership with crisis counseling organizations and trained counselors, who began attending his conferences to support teenagers in crisis.
+In 1988, McAllister began his ongoing partnership with crisis counseling organizations and trained counselors, who began attending his conferences to support teenagers in crisis.

 Top 40 Broadcasting and Online Ministries